CAPLTER/caplter-research-protocols/DesFert/DesFert_Annuals_Biomass_Protocol.md

 ### **Field Protocol:**

 1. Before you go out to the field:
    1. The 1/2 m quadrats in each subplot are numbered (but **not** marked on the ground) as 1 to 4 - quadrat 1 is north, 2 is east, 3 is south, and 4 is west (see Figure 1).
 The quadrats are sampled on a rotating basis, such that each quadrat is sampled only once every 4 years (e.g. if quad 1 was sampled last year, quad 2 is sampled this year).
-Before you go to the field, create a new list showing which quads to sample for each plot, using last year's list as a reference: (NOTE: add new link next meeting)
+Before you go to the field, create a new list showing which quads to sample for each plot, using last year's list as a reference: Dropbox (ASU)\research\Desfert\annualsCommunityComposition\biomass\samplingSheetsWithData
    2. Pre-label all bags in the lab prior to field work so no plots are missed or mis-labeled.
 This can also be done in the field if necessary.
 On each lunch bag, record the date; your name/initials; site (3 letter code); plot number (1 to 75); treatment (C1 - no sampling from C2 plots, Nitrogen [N], Phosphorus [P], and Nitrogen+Phosphorus [NP]); Patch type (PB or IPB) and sub-plot within patch type (1 or 2).
 See Tables 1 and 2 below for plot numbers and site codes.
       1. Example: Date: 3/17/15; Sampling crew: SJH and KB; LDP; Plot 1 (N); IPB1 *(Note to double check the plot numbers and sub-plot numbers!)*
 2. At the site: Locate the biomass sub-plots within each larger 20m x 20m plot.
 In each CNDep plot, the biomass sub-plots are marked with 2 pieces of rebar which serve as plot corners - 1 long piece oriented to the north and a shorter piece oriented to the south.